freeload101/SCRIPTS/Bash/CS_BADGER/README.md

 ## 5) Open a new tab in cygwin by pressing the green '+' sign

-## 6) Perform any splunk search you like!
+## 6) Perform any CS splunk search you like!
 Results will be in file called results.json
 ./CS_BADGER.sh -q 'search index=* | head 1'